Located just 15 miles from Morgantown and located on the north side of Cooper's

 *Discounts are applicable for current WVU students, faculty and staff

 The length of our programs are approximately 2.5-3 hours.
-This includes everything from a brief introduction and gear up with harness/helmet, the actual experience and return hike and shedding of equipment.
+This includes everything from a brief introduction and gear up with harness/helmet, the actual experience, return hike, and shedding of equipment.

 The WVU Outdoor Education Center is in the University Research Forest (off the Coopers Rock Exit on Interstate 68).
 It takes approximately 30 minutes to get to the canopy tour from downtown Morgantown.
 Participants may need to leave extra travel time to allow for heavier traffic.
 Plan to arrive at least 15 minutes prior to the scheduled tour time.
 The physical address of our WVU Outdoor Education Center is: 1397 Chestnut Ridge Road, Bruceton Mills, WV 26525

 Park near the gravel trail to the right of the Natural Resource Center Conference Building.
-Looking for our activity signs upon arrival.
+Look for our activity signs upon arrival.
 No parking pass or validation is needed.

 Participants should wear comfortable, athletic clothing while participating in the challenge course (no dresses or skirts).
 It is important to dress for the weather as the tour will operate rain or shine!
 This may include rain jackets, warm layers, and warm footwear.
 Please note that due to the elevation and exposure, temperatures tend to be 5º to 10º cooler than low lying areas such as Morgantown.
 Securely fashioned, closed toed footwear is required for participation in the course.

 While participants should be willing to experience heights, it is important to note that this activity isn’t designed only for the elite, adrenaline junkie.
 The design of our courses allows participants to ease into the experience while building their confidence and skills.
 Because of this, many participants who are typically afraid of heights enjoy our courses.